NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 # Utilizing Machine Learning: Multiclassification of sensor data obtained through exercise.

 ## Overview
-This project aims to develop a Python-based excercise tracker/classfier using accelerometer and gyroscope data from a Metamotion sensor.
-The goal is to create a machine learning model capable of classifying various barbell exercises and counting repetitions using data obtained from the sensor.
+This project aims to develop a Machine Learning model to classify and label various barbell exercises using accelerometer and gyroscope data obtained using a Metamotion sensor.

-The provided dataset, available in the `metamotion.zip` file ('data/raw'), contains gyroscope and accelerometer data for heavy and light barbell movements.
-Data is collected for all three axes for both gyroscopes and accelerometers, including rest data.
-It contains a weeks worth of data from various people all doing the same exercises.

-Once fully functional, this project could serve as the foundation for a versatile fitness app.
-Personal trainers could use it to monitor clients remotely, while individuals with compatible devices (e.g., Apple Watch) could track workouts effortlessly.
+Once fully functional, this project could serve as the foundation for a versatile fitness application where the users exercises are classified and recorded.
+Additionally a method of counting repetitions could also be implimented.

 The Metamotion sensor provides comprehensive data, including gyroscope, accelerometer, magnetometer, sensor fusion, barometric pressure, and ambient light.

+We only require the raw accelerometer and gyroscope data.

 ![Metamotion Sensor](https://mbientlab.com/wp-content/uploads/2021/02/Board4-updated.png)